Students look on as student writer explains research poster.

 Knights Write Showcase

 Join us for Knights Write!
-This two-day event celebrates excellence in writing at UCF.
+This event celebrates excellence in writing at UCF.

 Attendees will have the opportunity to view poster presentations displaying writing research projects, attend various panel presentations that discuss writing-related issues and ideas, and celebrate award-winning student work.